mbretter/go-mongodb-queue/README.md

 Each task belongs to a topic, when publishing to a topic, the handler of this topic gets the first unprocessed task.

-When using the event based `Subscribe` function, only one handler/consumer for one topic should be used at the same time, for avoiding race conditions.
+You can use either the event based `Subscribe` function, or the `GetNext` function which is needed for polling.

-If you need to run multiple handlers/consumers on the same topic, you have to use the `GetNext` function, which supports polling only.
+It both cases it is totally safe to have multiple consumers running on the same topic.

 ```go
 ctx := context.TODO()